LendingClub forecasts bigger-than-expected first-quarter loss

 The San Francisco-based company posted an adjusted loss of $4.1 million, or 1 cent per share, in the fourth quarter ended Dec.
 31, compared to a loss of $7.3 million, or 2 cents per share, a year earlier. (reut.rs/2EiMdjC)

-Reporting by Bharath Manjesh in Bengaluru; Editing by Shounak Dasgupta
+Reporting by Anna Irrera in New York and Bharath Manjesh in Bengaluru; Editing by Shounak Dasgupta and Susan Thomas